 Windfall Elimination Provision (WEP) Advocacy

 The Windfall Elimination Provision (WEP) reduces the Social Security (SS) benefits for individuals by up to 50% of their foreign pension benefits.
-The WEP impact is reduced by the number of years an individual has contributed to Social Security and only applies to individuals with foreign pensions who have contributed for between 10-29 years to Social Security with the maximum monthly reduction (2016) being the lower of $428 and 50% of your foreign pension benefit.
+The WEP impact is reduced by the number of years an individual has contributed to Social Security and only applies to individuals with foreign pensions who have contributed for between 10-29 years to Social Security.

 Self-employed Americans living abroad often must pay SECA taxes in addition to the social security taxes they pay in their country of residence.
 No voluntary program exists for non-self-employed Americans to contribute to the Social Security system.